ncrmro/gondola/README.md

 | kernel-qemu-4.19.50-buster               | The [kernal](<https://en.wikipedia.org/wiki/Kernel_(operating_system)>)            |
 | versatile-pb-buster.dtb                  | The [device tree blob](https://superuser.com/a/736988)                             |

+You can instead use stretch by uncommenting that section in `./vars.yml`, buster has issues installing docker ATM.

 ## Installation

 Make sure you have `libvirt-dev` and `qemu-system-arm` installed as well.